-FDA Approves New Plaque Psoriasis Treatment
+FDA Approves Siliq for the Treatment of Plaque Psoriasis

 The Food and Drug Administration (FDA) has approved Siliq (brodalumab injection; Valeant) for the treatment of moderate-to-severe plaque psoriasis in adults who are candidates for systemic therapy or phototherapy and who have failed to respond or have lost response to other systemic therapies.